ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-time was, but time shall be no longer.”’
-[Paulding.

-Mvusicar Carecnism.
-We find the following
-afloat in the papers :
-What is a slur ?
-Almost any remark, which one singer makes about
-another.
-What is a rest ?
-Going out of the choir to get some refreshment
-during sermon time.
-What is singing ¢ with the understanding ?’
-Marking time on the floor with the foot.
-What is a staceato movement ?
-Leaving the choir in a huff, because one is dis-~
-sutisfied with the leader.
-What is a swell?
-A professor of music, who pretends to know ev­
-ery thing about the science, while he cannot conceal
-his ignorance.

 PrINTER’S PROVERBS.
 1. Never enquire thou of
 the editor for the news, for behold it is his duty at the
 appointed time, to give it unto thee without asa’ing.